 There were some scouting Combine tests, including the 40 yard dash among others.
 How do these drills factor into your selection?

 For me the testing we do shows speed, change of direction speed and in the case of the 10 x3 0 yard sprints, fitness.
 I would never eliminate a player from contention solely based on these, however they can also make sure we don’t miss someone talented.
 I had actually suggested removing them from the process until I was advised we might have missed out in the past on players like Josh Allen without them, and I may have missed out on Jeff Bond without them also.
 So they have a place in the process and I’ll always keep them now.

 Some players may be deemed very talented but not athletic, how difficult does that make selection?

 The selection is difficult regardless, the times give me more evidence to make my decision.
 In the case of Fraser Thomson, his brain allows him to be a little slower than others.
 So on one hand it should make the speed less of an issue, but when you see the athletes at the worlds being in the right place will help, but you really need to be able to keep up.
-The time trials in the particular case of Fraser have identified what he needs to work on and as a young man he can utilise exercises, improved diet etc. to improve his speed.
+The time trials in the particular case of Fraser have identified what he needs to work on and as a young man he can utilize exercises, improved diet, booster that works to improve muscle tone, etc. to improve his speed.
 As I’ve mentioned earlier, I found it an incredibly difficult decision.